 Drug laws vary widely from country to country.
 Some nations embrace various elements of a harm reduction approach, in which drug laws are set and evaluated with the goal of reducing the harm of drugs and drug policies.
-A few legal models (most notably Portugal's drug laws) are even exploring a post-prohibition approach by decriminalizing drugs.
+A few legal models, such as Portugal's drug laws, are even exploring a post-prohibition approach by decriminalizing drugs.
+Uruguay became the first country in the world to legalize marijuana in late 2013.

 However, the United States and the United Nations, both of which have a great deal of influence on international drug laws, maintain a criminal justice rather than health-oriented approach.
 They also continue to promote ineffective eradication and interdiction policies in countries where drugs are produced.
 This sets the overall tone for global drug policy, so that the international community is locked into a model that promotes lucrative illicit markets dominated by organized crime.